kragen/derctuo/cold-plasma.md

 catalyst (instead of, as previously, a fuel.)

-Higher pressures would tend to increase the reaction rate, but I don't think they'll affect the equilibrium much, because both hydrogen and steam are gaseous, with the same number of moles as the resulting water.
+Higher pressures would tend to increase the reaction rate, but I don't think they'll affect the equilibrium of the metal reduction much, because both hydrogen and steam are gaseous, with the same number of moles as the resulting water.
 If you instead used a reducing gas with a different number of hydrogens, such as methane, ammonia, maybe hydrazine if it can stand the heat (silane can't), nitric oxide, or even plain nitrogen, you might be able to use pressure to shift the equilibrium.
+(Probably by reducing the pressure.)
 This might allow you to tolerate a larger percentage of water vapor in the system before the metal stopped reducing.

+However, higher pressures *do* beneficially affect the relationship between the oxide equilibrium and a desiccant equilibrium!
+That's because at a certain temperature, a certain percentage of desiccant being hydrated corresponds to a certain partial pressure of steam, and this is unaffected by the partial pressure of hydrogen.
+So, by increasing the pressure, you proportionally increase the proportion of hydrogen in the desiccated gas.

 Zircon, zirconia, coltan, and molybdenite could likely be reduced in the same way.